top of page

 The Send-Off: The couple's exit from the reception is a moment that should be captured, whether it's a traditional send-off or a modern departure.

-The wedding photos you can skip (and some creative alternatives)
+The wedding photos you can skip (and some creative alternatives):

 First look photos between the bride and groom on their wedding day is a wedding photo tradition as old as time.
 They are an undeniably gorgeous candid moment to capture on a wedding day.
 But in my experience as a wedding photographer those first look photos can often be more stress than they’re worth.
 Let’s break down the pros and cons of taking first look photos on your wedding day.